simondankelmann/Bluetooth-LE-Spam/README.md

 ## Requirements
 - Android 8.0 (API level 26) or later
 > If you don't know your API level visit [SDK Platform release notes](https://developer.android.com/tools/releases/platforms).
-You also can view your Android version in the in the Info tab in settings.
+You also can view your Android version in the Info tab in settings.

 ## Functionality
 ### Google Fast Pair (Android Devices)